Zematus/Worlds/Modding Guide/modding_guide.md

 ### Adjective Mods

 Adjective definitions are used to define the possible adjectives used in language generation.
-You can find more information on how to write an adjective mod within the *adjective_modding_guide.txt* file located in the *Guides* folder.
+You can find more information on how to write an adjective mod within the *adjective_modding_guide.md* file located in the *Guides* folder.

 ### Biome Mods

 Biome definitions are used to define the biomes assigned to each cell on a newly generated planet.
-You can find more information on how to write a biome mod within the *biome_modding_guide.txt* file located in the *Guides* folder.
+You can find more information on how to write a biome mod within the *biome_modding_guide.md* file located in the *Guides* folder.

 ### Action Mods

 Action definitions are used to define the possible action that player led factions can use during a game.
-You can find more information on how to write a discovery mod within the *action_modding_guide.txt* file located in the *Guides* folder.
+You can find more information on how to write a discovery mod within the *action_modding_guide.md* file located in the *Guides* folder.

 ### Decision Mods

 Decision definitions are used to define the possible decisions that player and non-player led factions can be confronted with during a game.
-You can find more information on how to write a discovery mod within the *decision_modding_guide.txt* file located in the *Guides* folder.
+You can find more information on how to write a discovery mod within the *decision_modding_guide.md* file located in the *Guides* folder.

 ### Discovery Mods

 Discovery definitions are used to define the possible discoveries that can be made by humans across a world's history.
-You can find more information on how to write a discovery mod within the *discovery_modding_guide.txt* file located in the *Guides* folder.
+You can find more information on how to write a discovery mod within the *discovery_modding_guide.md* file located in the *Guides* folder.

 ### Element Mods

 Element definitions are used to define the types of associations between elements and regions.
-You can find more information on how to write a element mod within the *element_modding_guide.txt* file located in the *Guides* folder.
+You can find more information on how to write a element mod within the *element_modding_guide.md* file located in the *Guides* folder.

 ### Event Mods

 Event definitions are used to define group and faction events that can occur during the game.
-You can find more information on how to write a element mod within the *element_modding_guide.txt* file located in the *Guides* folder.
+You can find more information on how to write a element mod within the *element_modding_guide.md* file located in the *Guides* folder.

 ### Layer Mods

 Layer definitions are used to define the layers assigned to each cell on a newly generated planet.
-You can find more information on how to write a layer mod within the *layer_modding_guide.txt* file located in the *Guides* folder.
+You can find more information on how to write a layer mod within the *layer_modding_guide.md* file located in the *Guides* folder.

 ### Region Attribute Mods

 Region Attribute definitions are used to define the attributes of a region.
-You can find more information on how to write a region attribute mod within the *region_attribute_modding_guide.txt* file located in the *Guides* folder.
+You can find more information on how to write a region attribute mod within the *region_attribute_modding_guide.md* file located in the *Guides* folder.

 ### Cultural Preference Mods